Anne Kursinski: Later years (2009-present)

 Kursinski is a USHJA clinician, member of the USHJA and USET Executive Committees and of the USEF Board of Directors.
 In 2011, Kursinski was voted America's Favorite Show Jumping Equestrian.
 In 2012, she served as USEF chef d'equipe at the CSIOYJ in Belgium.
 That same year, she released the second edition of her book Anne Kursinski's Riding and Jumping Clinic.
 She was a team selector for the 2014 U.S. WEG bronze medal team and the 2016 U.S. Olympic silver medal team.
 In 2015, Kursinski launched an instructional website about showjumping.
 She coaches riders at her Market Street Farm facility in Frenchtown, New Jersey.
 Anne teaches an Equestrian Masterclass on "Bringing Out the Best in Your Horse" at Noëllefloyd.com.

 Personal life

 Kursinski lives in Frenchtown, New Jersey, where she keeps Australian shepherds, German shepherds and housecats as pets.
 Her life partner is Carol Hoffman.
 She has a brother, Robert Kursinski.
-Her younger sister Lisa passed away in 2012.
+Her younger sister Lisa died in 2012.

-In 2018 Kursinski --- along with three other women --- spoke out about being molested by Jimmy Williams, a famed horseman who died in 1993, when they were children in his riding program at Flintridge.
-Kursinski felt compelled to speak out in part because of the USA gymnastics scandal.
-She spoke about the reaction from the equestrian community: “Another trainer came to me and said, ‘I don’t agree.
-Jimmy’s dead.'
-I just said, ‘I’m telling you it happened.
-I’m not making anything up.’
-When they said, ‘I know, I know, but he’s not here to defend himself,’ I said, ‘I get it if that’s the way you feel about it.’
-It did happen, and I got an apology from [Williams].
-I know it’s true.
-I heard later that the person who confronted me was really surprised I didn’t yell or get really upset." … “This happened to me.
-I’m sharing this so that I might save another kid’s life.
-What I don’t understand is when some old friends say that we should not have opened this ugly door for fear it will make things worse.
-Worse for whom?
-What about the next young girl or boy who is groomed and then molested?
-These children are whom it will be worse for.
-No, they seem to think that it will be bad for business and bad for the sport.
-I believe this discussion, no matter how hard, is good for the equestrian business and the sport.”A New York Times article alleged that Williams sexually abused girls and young women from the mid-1950s to the early 1990s, relying on interviews with 38 witnesses.
-As a result of the allegations, mementos of Williams were removed from Flintridge Riding Club.